Portsmouth and Arundel Canal: Hunston to Birdham Section

-This section (technically the Ship Canal) links Chichester Harbour at Birdham with the junction at Hunston.
-It contains two locks Casher's or Manhood End Lock and Saltern's sea lock.
-The canal was built to ship canal standards and was built 8 feet deep and 46 feet 8 inches wide.
+This section (technically part of the ship canal) links Chichester Harbour at Birdham with the junction at Hunston.
+It contains two locks: Casher's or Manhood End Lock and Saltern's sea lock.
+The canal was built to ship canal standards, 8 feet deep and 46 feet 8 inches wide, with locks 75 feet long and 18 feet wide.

 Chichester Ship Canal

-The Chichester ship (or Barge) canal ran from the sea lock at Birdham to the junction of the Portsmouth and Arundel Canal at Hunston and then North to a basin in the south of the city of Chichester.
+The Chichester Ship Canal ran East from the sea lock at Birdham to the junction of the Chichester and Arundel Canal (known more commonly as the Portsmouth & Arundel Canal) at Hunston and then north to a basin (Southgate Basin) in the south of the city of Chichester.